Acupuncture Points for Abdominal Pain

 Understanding Acupuncture and How It Works

 Acupuncture has been used for thousands of years in China to treat gastrointestinal (GI) issues and is now widely accepted globally.
 A 2015 review examined studies on acupuncture’s impact on GI motility, sensitivity, the GI barrier, and the brain-gut axis.
+Research showed that acupuncture regulates gastric motility, increasing it when low and reducing it when high, with effects depending on treatment intensity.

-How Acupuncture Works to Alleviate Stomach Pain
+How Acupuncture for Stomach Pain Works

 Acupuncture is designed to restore the body and address root causes of discomfort.